US Income tax estimator

 Want the full picture?
 Income Tax Rates 2025: US, UK, Canada & Australia →

-Income tax in every supported market uses progressive brackets — each slice of taxable income is taxed at that bracket's rate, not the top rate applied to your whole income.
-Your taxable income is gross income minus the applicable standard deduction or personal allowance.
+Federal income tax uses progressive brackets — each slice of taxable income is taxed at that bracket's rate, not the top rate applied to your whole income.
+Your taxable income is gross income minus the standard deduction ($15,000 single / $30,000 married filing jointly for TY 2025).

 Marginal vs effective rate